NKIER200/Project1-EstrellaRC/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+Requirements

+Dependencies

+react: ^18.2.0
+react-dom: ^18.2.0
+react-router-dom: ^6.14.1
+react-scripts: 5.0.1
+web-vitals: ^2.1.4
+Please note that these are the current versions of the dependencies.
+Make sure to update them accordingly based on your project's requirements.

+Installation

+### npm install react@^18.2.0
+### npm install react-dom@^18.2.0
+### npm install react-router-dom@^6.14.1
+### npm install react-scripts@5.0.1
+### npm install web-vitals@^2.1.4

 In the project directory, you can run: